esther-pui/WOA7015-A2/README.md

 # Logistic Regression: From Scratch to PyTorch

 ## Project Overview

-This repository documents the solution for WOA7015 Advanced Machine Learning, Assignment 2 at Universiti Malaya: implementing Logistic Regression's Gradient Descent from scratch using NumPy and validating its testing accuracy against a professional benchmark built with PyTorch.

 * **Title:** Individual Assignment 2
 * **Course:** WOA7015 Advanced Machine Learning
 * **School:** Universiti Malaya (**Master in Artificial Intelligence**)
 * **Date:** 26th October 2025 - 1st November 2025

+### ⚠️ Disclaimer: Personal Learning & Reference Only
+This project is a deliverable for the WOA7015 Advanced Machine Learning course at Universiti Malaya.
+It represents my from-scratch implementation of Logistic Regression and its Gradient Descent algorithm, intended to document my understanding and learning journey in machine learning fundamentals.

+The code should be viewed as educational material and a personal work portfolio, not as a production-ready library.
+It is shared strictly for reference and documentation purposes.

 ---